 ESA (Emotional Support Animals) are animals that provide love, support, and companionship to mitigate symptoms associated with psychological, behavioral, and emotional disorders.
 Although pets do provide such companionship to their owners, ESAs are prescribed to only persons who have been diagnosed with a mental disorder.
 Since they require no special training to provide relief to their charges, ESAs are different from service animals.
-To see how much does it cost to get an Emotional Support Animal prescription click here.
+To know how to qualify for an emotional support animal continue reading.

 Lower your stress level with an emotional support animal.
 Click the button below to get your ESA letter.